top of page

 Comments

-Welcome to Holistic Research Canada.
+We acknowledge and appreciate that we live, work and play on the ancestral, traditional, and unceded territory of the Syilx Okanagan Nation.
 We are confident in the quality of our copyrighted site design, logos, and content.

 Please be advised that all materials on this site are intended solely for educational purposes and should not be as a substitute for accredited mental health training.
 Educators are welcome to use our materials with proper attribution.
-For any inquiries regarding the use of our copyrighted content, please contact us via email to obtain permission.

 Privacy Policies